Should Women Quit Caffeine? A Hormone Expert On Why Coffee & Hormones Might Not Mix

 Yes, research shows there may be some benefits to drinking coffee.
-But I believe that the risks for women with active hormone issues—like PMS, PCOS, fibroids, endometriosis, and infertility—not only outweigh any benefits but could also exacerbate these conditions.
+But I believe that the risks for women with active hormone issues—like PMS, PCOS, fibroids, endometriosis, and difficulty becoming pregnant—not only outweigh any benefits but could also exacerbate these conditions.

 Here are a few other reasons you may want to consider quitting coffee:

-1. Women metabolize caffeine more slowly than men do.
+Women tend to metabolize caffeine more slowly than men do.

-And if you’re skipping breakfast and caffeinating on an empty stomach or even using coffee as a meal replacement, the negative physical effects can be profound.
+That said, if you’re skipping breakfast and caffeinating on an empty stomach or even using coffee as a meal replacement, you might feel those negative effects of coffee way more quickly.

 Whether you know it or not, your daily coffee habit could be putting you on a blood sugar roller coaster.
 Here’s how:

-- Many of us don’t actually enjoy the taste of coffee.
-If you’re adding cream and sugar to make your daily brew palatable, these additions send your blood sugar soaring.
+- If you’re adding cream and sugar to make your daily brew palatable, these additions have the potential to spike your blood sugar.

-- Your system can only reset with a good night’s sleep, but you’re unlikely to get sufficient rest thanks to the caffeine coursing through your body.
-When you’re lacking quality sleep, you suppress healthy hormone production.
+- Your system can reset with a good night’s sleep, but you might be unlikely to get sufficient rest thanks to the caffeine coursing through your body.
+Caffeine can stay in the body for up to 24 hours, which is why it can disrupt your sleep, even if you drink it in the morning!
+And when you’re lacking quality sleep, you can suppress healthy hormone production.

-- When you wake up groggy the next morning, your first instinct is to grab more coffee, setting off another day of endocrine disruption and dysfunction.
+- If you wake up groggy the next morning, your first instinct might be to grab more coffee, setting off another day of endocrine disruption and dysfunction.

 Quitting any addictive substance can be tough, and caffeine is no exception.
 But you can do it with the right guidance.
 Choose your own adventure here: